Usool-Data-Science/printf/README.md

-In this project, I (@Usool-Data-Science) and my partner (@etchiemcdonald) create a printf clone.
+In this project, I (@Usool-Data-Science and my partner (@etchiemcdonald) created a printf clone.
 The project is broken down into various parts including the following sections:

 Section 0: (A function that produces output according to a format)
 ==================================================================